County Floors - The Wood Floor Store Hardwood Flooring - Committed to Excellence

 Bamboo describes a whole variety of species which each have their own slight differences.
 Listed below are some of the more commonly used species for creating flooring.

-Names and Scientific Names:
+Common and Scientific Names:

 Chinese Timber Bamboo (Phyllostachys vivax)